 - Paradise Lost is a book that once put down, is very hard to lift up again.

-- England is the most class ridden country under the sun.
+- England is the most class ridden country.
 It is a land of snobbery and privilege.

 - The English have always been wary of foreigners and intellectuals.